 A. Incisional Hernia

-Incisional hernia can lead to vague pain at the site of appendectomy operation.
+An incisional hernia can lead to vague pain at the site of the appendectomy operation.
 With an incisional hernia, the Abdominal wall muscle disrupts, and parts of your intestine are felt as a soft swelling directly under the skin.

-The bulging intestine cause stitching or shearing pain at the site of the appendectomy.
-Moreover, you may notice a swelling (often lemon size) at the site of the incision.
+The bulging intestine causes stitching or shearing pain at the appendectomy site.
+Moreover, you may notice a swelling (often lemon size) at the incision site.

 Pain from an incisional hernia can present months or years later after the appendectomy operation.
-Consult your doctor if you notice a localized swelling at the site of the operation.
+Consult your doctor if you notice a localized swelling at the operation site.

 B. Right inguinal hernia.

 Hernia can naturally occur through weak points in your abdominal wall.

 The inguinal canal is one of these weak points.
 The right inguinal canal lies just under the site of the appendectomy operation.